 BJA STOP funds may not be used to address violence on the campus of an institution of higher education.
 BJA STOP funds may not be used for items considered "deterrent measures" or "target hardening," which include but are not limited to metal detectors, weapon detectors, security cameras, ballistic glass, gates, and/or fencing.
-Applicants interested in these type of items should see the COPS) School Violence <a href="Prevention Program (SVPP).
+Applicants interested in these type of items should see the Community Oriented Policing Services (COPS) School Violence Prevention Program (SVPP).